FREE SHIPPING on orders over $65 International: over $250

 As far as we know, the art of flower arrangements holds its origins in China’s Six Dynasties Period (220-589) and truly flourishes in the Tang (618-907) and Song (960-1279) Dynasties.

-The art of chabana itself began appearing in the Ming Dynasty (1368-1644), specifically around the years 1488-1595.
+The art of flower arrangement itself began appearing in the Ming Dynasty (1368-1644), specifically around the years 1488-1595.
 It became increasingly popular to choose beautiful and antique vessels for the tea ceremony during this time.
 Thus, tea enthusiasts would also choose antique receptacles for their flower arrangements and sip tea while admiring their historic beauty.
-Many a tea poem was born around this time period.
+Many a tea poem were born around this time period.
 As we know, during the same era, the practice of drinking loose leaf tea (versus powdered tea) also emerged.
 Indeed, the tea arts were flourishing.
 Read more.

 Flowers are made from a sort of bright energy shining between Heaven and Earth.